shravyayermalblueprints/shravyayermalblueprints/README.md

 Hey there, I’m **Shravya Yermal** — welcome to my GitHub!

-As a Data Professional, I believe in using analytics and technology to create meaningful, measurable business impact.
-I'm driven to solve complex challenges across industries and find ways to deliver solutions that matter.

 "The true measure of success is not wealth or fame, but the impact you have on others."
 – Sudha Murthy